Hong Kong Disney opens as COVID eases; Shanghai deaths rise

 “Since Christmas we haven’t been back here, my daughter’s really happy, she’s been waiting so long,” said Joyce Mak, 36, who brought her young daughter to Disneyland.
 “Last night she was so excited, she didn’t want to go to sleep.”

-The city was caught off-guard as the surge, driven by highly transmissible omicron variant, overwhelmed hospitals.
-At the peak of the outbreak, bodies had to stored in refrigerated containers because mortuaries couldn’t cope.
+The city was caught off guard as the surge, driven by highly transmissible omicron variant, overwhelmed hospitals.
+At the peak of the outbreak, bodies were stored in refrigerated containers because mortuaries were overwhelmed.

 The easing of restrictions came after officials acknowledged that people were getting frustrated with the measures, and that there must be a balance between fighting the epidemic and resumption of normal activities.